-I was out to dinner with a friend at a tapas restaurant, and one of the menu items was some form of bacon-wrapped scallops.
-We had previously discussed which small plates to get and were in the middle of ordering when my friend just tossed our server a request for the scallops — half without the bacon for me.
+I was out on a date at a tapas restaurant, and one of the menu items was some form of bacon-wrapped scallops.
+The two of us had previously discussed which small plates to get and were in the middle of ordering when my date just tossed our server a request for the scallops — half without the bacon for me.

-It wasn’t until maybe 20 minutes after ordering that the friend said “Oh, wait.
+It wasn’t until maybe 20 minutes after ordering that the date said “Oh, wait.
 You eat/like scallops, right?”

 Well, now that you’re asking.

-I had actually never had scallops before, but I didn’t want to be rude since this friend had made a pretty big effort to get together with me.
+I had actually never had scallops before, but I didn’t want to be rude since it was only the fourth or so date I’d been on with this guy, and this was a preeetty nice restaurant.
 So, I just nodded and figured that, hey.
 Worst case scenario?
 I’d choke them down and smile about it.

 But, I actually ended up really liking the scallops!
 Since then, I’ve started experimenting with these little bivalves on my own.
 I put together this 30-minute dinner recipe a short while ago (modified a bit from this recipe), and it was actually pretty successful!

 - 1 pound bay scallops, rinsed and patted dry